Peter Jadoonath - Host Potter

 Bianka Groves, Santa Fe, NM

-Bianka Groves is a potter in New Mexico and has studied ceramics all over the country along with teaching pottery at Baltimore Clayworks, Northern Clay Center in Minneapolis, Santa Fe Clay, and the University of New Mexico.
-Working primarily in porcelain on the potter's wheel, her polished compositions are an ode to minimalist design, architecture, and landscapes.
-Her surfaces are an inlay technique similar to tattooing.
-A pattern is gently carved into the porcelain then a black slip is applied and sinks into the cuts.
-The excess slip is cleaned away leaving the inlaid design.
-Once the pots are fired they are polished to a silky smooth matte finish.
-When Bianka is not in her studio or teaching, you can find her out in the mountains and desert hiking with her dogs..
+Bianka is a potter in New Mexico and has studied ceramics all over the country along with teaching pottery at Baltimore Clayworks, Northern Clay Center in Minneapolis, Santa Fe Clay, and the University of New Mexico.
+Her work is thoughtfully functional and has the ability to complete the elegance of any interior space.
+The polished composition of her designs is an ode to the simplistic repetition and studies of minimalist design, architecture, and landscapes.
+When she’s not making pots out of her backyard home studio, you can find her hiking in the desert with her dogs.

 Hiroe Hanazono, Philadelphia, PA